 The thing is most people that have these thoughts and feelings regularly are very good at hiding it, showing little outward signs that anything is wrong.
 “Why?
 Why keep it in and not just ask someone to help you?”.
 Things aren’t always as simple as asking for help or talking it out.
 When you don’t fully know why or even understand your emotions it is not as simple as telling someone.

 No one wants to be judged for having thoughts and feelings that don’t fit into the bubble the world around them has created.
-Lets face it the world is judgmental as all hell and when you openly talk about things that are depressing or morbid you get the crazy label stamped on your name and no one ever really takes the time to walk you through it.
-So your alone with your not so pleasant thoughts and feelings with no clear way out but one.
+Let’s face it the world is judgmental as all hell and when you openly talk about depressing or morbid things, you get the crazy label stamped on your name and no one ever really takes the time to walk you through it.
+So you are alone with your not-so-pleasant thoughts and feelings with no clear way out but one.

-She wanted to know what kept me form taking my own life if I have felt this way for so long.
+She wanted to know what kept me from taking my own life if I had felt this way for so long.

 So I told her.

-Most of my life I have spent my days causing pain and anguish to those around me.
-I have gone form one extreme to another for as long as I can remember.
+For most of my life, I have spent my days causing pain and anguish to those around me.
+I have gone from one extreme to another for as long as I can remember.
 I have spent years and years forcing myself to stray from those thoughts purely for the sake of those I care about.
 I have put them all through enough over the last 34 years, I can’t bring myself to add one more thing to that list no matter how desperately I wish for it.

 I still wake up some days with my first thought being of my own demise and the peace I could find there.

 “Sometimes even to live is an act of courage.”― Lucius Annaeus Seneca